Personalised Care: supporting those living with and beyond Cancer

 The Quality and Outcomes Framework (QOF) is a voluntary annual reward and incentive programme for all GP practices in England, detailing practice achievement results.
 It is not about performance management but resourcing and rewarding good practice.

-The changes focus on key times of need, when patients may feel vulnerable.
+The changes focus on key times of need when patients may feel vulnerable.
 These include:

 • at the time of a patient’s diagnosis (within 3 months)

-• after a patient has received acute treatment (within 12 months).
+• after a patient has received acute treatment (within 12 months)

-Cancer Care Reviews in Shropshire, Telford & Wrekin
+The Macmillan Community Care Project: Cancer Care Reviews in Shropshire, Telford & Wrekin

-• Increasing the number of Cancer Care Reviews completed within 12 months of diagnosis
+• Increasing the number of Cancer Care Reviews completed within 12 months of diagnosis,

-• Improving the quality of Cancer Care Reviews completed within 12 months of diagnosis
+• Improving the quality of Cancer Care Reviews completed within 12 months of diagnosis,

 • Improving patient’s satisfaction with their Cancer Care Reviews within 12 months of diagnosis.

-• Help with their non-medical concerns
+• Help with their non-medical concerns,

 Contact Us

-Cancer Survivorship Improvement Facilitator: Leah Morgan
+Personalised Care Lead and Cancer Improvement Facilitator: Leah Morgan

-Cancer Survivorship Navigator: Katey Evans
+Personalised Care Navigator: Katey Evans

 Telephone: 01743 492424